 The most common type of scoliosis occurs in healthy children with no neurological problems.
 This is called idiopathic scoliosis.
 It is slightly more common in girls, and much more likely to require treatment in girls.
 It can occur at any age, but is most common during puberty.

-Some children are born with scoliosis.
+Some children are born with it.
 This is called congenital scoliosis, and usually happens in children with an underlying problem such as spina bifida or certain anorectal malformations.

-Some children develop scoliosis because of an imbalance or weakness in the muscles supporting the spine.
+Some children develop it because of an imbalance or weakness in the muscles supporting the spine.
 This is called neuromuscular scoliosis, and is common in conditions such as cerebral palsy or muscular dystrophy.

 Children who have leg length discrepancies may also develop compensatory scoliosis.

-The most consistent symptom of scoliosis is asymmetry of the back when leaning forward.
+The most consistent symptom is asymmetry of the back when leaning forward.

 Scoliosis usually lasts until treated.
 Curves less than 30 degrees do not tend to progress after puberty is complete.
 Those greater than 45 degrees, however, often tend to progress throughout life.